Pre-General Availability Draft: 2017-05-29

 mysqld-auto.cnffile should be left to the server and not performed manually:

 Removal of the file results in a loss of all persisted settings at the next server startup.
 (This is permissible if your intent is to reconfigure the server without these settings.)
+To remove all settings in the file without removing the file itself, use this statement:

 Manual changes to the file may result in a parse error at server startup.
 In this case, the server reports an error and exits.
 If this issue occurs, start the server with the